Skip to main content

 Please note that not all eligible registrants will be selected if there are limited course options or enrollments within their proposed department.

 1. Academic Senate policy allows graduate students to teach existing courses, but not courses offered for the first time.
-Please note the criteria for Associates-In to teach upper division courses.
-For suggestions on course selection, here is a link to the Summer Session Five-Year History Report.
-This report lists courses that have been offered during the summer session over the past five years, along with their enrollment history.
-The courses are organized by department.
+Please note the criteria for Associates-In to teach upper division courses

 3. Summer Session courses may be canceled for low enrollment and the appointments may be voided.
 Low enrollment has historically been set at a minimum of 15 students.
-If a course has low enrollment, Summer Session will contact the department by the enrollment checkpoint date to determine if the course can move forward (Summer Session 1 – 6/3/24, and Summer Session 2 – 7/8/24).
-Please propose courses carefully, choosing those with a historically successful track record.
-You can use the Summer Session Five-Year History Report to check summer enrollments for every class offered during the past 5 years.
+If a course has low enrollment, Summer Session will contact the department about a month before instruction begins to determine if the course can move forward.
+Please select courses carefully, choosing those with high student demand during the academic year.
+To project summer enrollment, the general rule is to divide the academic year enrollment by 3.

-4. Students should avoid selecting courses where enrollments exceed 60 students.
+4. Departments should avoid selecting courses where summer enrollments typically exceed 60 students.
 In these cases, larger courses may need to be split between two sections.
-Please connect with your department if you are considering this type of course, and contact the Division of Undergraduate Education if the course is projected to have high enrollments.
+Please contact the Division of Undergraduate Education if the course is projected to have high enrollments.

 Graduate students who complete the SGTS training and have confirmed teaching assignments for the summer quarter will be given the title of Summer Graduate Teaching Scholar.